Allisonwonderlax13/https-github.com-obsproject-obs-studio./Streaming-With-SRT-Protocol.md

 The configuration of OBS itself ranges from easy to medium in terms of difficulty.
 The server setup is more challenging since it requires system/network admin knowledge.

 ## Encoders
-Live software encoders :
+Live software encoders:
 * **FFmpeg**,
 * **OBS Studio** which relies on the FFmpeg libraries,
 * [vMix](https://www.vmix.com/),
 * srt-live-transmit (which is a demo app from libsrt developpers; needs to be compiled from source)
-* [Larix Broadcaster](https://softvelum.com/larix/)/Screencaster which can broadcast on Android or iOS.
+* [Larix Broadcaster](https://softvelum.com/larix/) and Larix Screencaster can broadcast SRT from [Android](https://play.google.com/store/apps/details?id=com.wmspanel.larix_broadcaster) and [iOS](https://apps.apple.com/us/app/larix-broadcaster/id1042474385).
+[Larix Talkback](https://softvelum.com/larix/talkback/) feature allows receiving SRT audio return feed back to mobile devices.
+* [CameraFi Live](https://play.google.com/store/apps/details?id=com.vaultmicro.camerafi.live) (Android only).

 Hardware encoders are also available at various vendors.
-* [CameraFi Live](https://play.google.com/store/apps/details?id=com.vaultmicro.camerafi.live) (Android only).

 ## Servers
 The following servers support SRT ingest: